Zenit Logo

 Zenith Logo 1925-1936

-The first logo features a banner with the Russian-language inscription “Stalinets” – a reference to the club’s steelmaking past.
+The first logo features a banner with the Russian-language inscription “Stalinets,” a reference to the club’s steelmaking past.
 Even though the flag is folded in two places, the letters do not get lost in the folds.
-Because of this, it seems that the word is written on a perfectly flat canvas.
+Because of this, the word seems written on a perfectly flat canvas.

-The banner is divided into three parts, which are painted in two colors: white (in the center) and blue (at the edges).
-As you know from archival materials, blue shades on the Zenit symbols could be absolutely any: sky blue was often used as an electrician.
+The banner is divided into three parts, painted in white (in the center) and blue (at the edges).
+As you know from archival materials, blue shades on the Zenit symbols could be any: an electrician often used sky blue.

 1940 – 1977